Highlights for ibandronate

 ibandronate May Interact with Other Medications

-- aluminum hydroxide\n-antacids\n-aspirin\n-calcium supplements\n-drugs for inflammation like ibuprofen, naproxen, and others\n-iron supplements\n-magnesium supplements\n-vitamins with minerals
+- drugs for inflammation like ibuprofen, naproxen, and others

 How to Use ibandronate

 You must take this medicine exactly as directed or you will lower the amount of medicine you absorb into your body or you may cause yourself harm.
 Take your dose by mouth first thing in the morning, after you are up for the day.
 Do not eat or drink anything before you take this medicine.
 Swallow the tablet with a full glass (6 to 8 ounces) of plain water.
 Do not take this medicine with any other drink.
 Do not chew or crush the tablet.
 After taking this medicine, do not eat breakfast, drink, or take any other medicines or vitamins for at least 1 hour.
-Stand or sit up for at least 1 hour after taking this medicine; do not lie down.
-Do not take your medicine more often than directed.\n \nTalk to your pediatrician regarding the use of this medicine in children.
-Special care may be needed.
+Stand or sit up for at least 1 hour after taking this medicine.
+Do not lie down.
+Take this medicine on the same day every month.
+Do not take your medicine more often than directed.

-Visit your doctor or health care professional for regular check ups.
-It may be some time before you see the benefit from this medicine.
-Do not stop taking your medicine except on your doctor's advice.
-Your doctor or health care professional may order blood tests and other tests to see how you are doing.\n \nYou should make sure you get enough calcium and vitamin D while you are taking this medicine, unless your doctor tells you not to.
-Discuss the foods you eat and the vitamins you take with your health care professional.\n \nSome people who take this medicine have severe bone, joint, and/or muscle pain.
+Some people who take this medicine have severe bone, joint, and/or muscle pain.
 This medicine may also increase your risk for a broken thigh bone.
 Tell your doctor right away if you have pain in your upper leg or groin.
 Tell your doctor if you have any pain that does not go away or that gets worse.

-Keep out of the reach of children.\n\nStore at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-Throw away any unused medicine after the expiration date.
+Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Throw away any unused medication after the expiration date.